 A. Indicate the selection criteria expected for your project.
 Where multiple points per section are available, please check the appropriate box (□) for points claimed.
-In addition to the self-scoring worksheet the applicant must submit a separate detail sheet and documentation that clearly supports the points claimed.
-Minnesota Housing will determine the eligible points; points will not be awarded unless documentation is provided along with the application to justify the points claimed.
+In addition to the Self-Scoring Worksheet, the applicant must submit documentation that clearly supports the points claimed.
+See the HTC and Deferred Scoring Guide and Multifamily Customer Portal for additional details.
+Minnesota Housing will determine the eligible points; points will not be awarded unless the required documentation is provided along with the application to justify the points claimed.